Policy Action: STATE LEGISLATIVE AGENDA

 Lead Sponsors: Reps.
 Adrian Madaro and Carlos González & Sen. Sal DiDomenico

 Educating youth on how to identify and have healthy, respectful relationships free of abusive behavior is critical to preventing and ending sexual and domestic violence.
-This bill ensures that sexuality education, when taught, is age appropriate, and medically accurate.
+This bill ensures that sexuality education, when taught, is age appropriate, and medically accurate and the requires data to be collected on how sex ed is taught.

 Lead Sponsors: Sen. Sal DiDomenico & Reps.
 James O’Day and Vanna Howard